rdp/homebrew-openssh-gssapi/README.md

 == Installation ===========

-To install this kerberos friendlier version of ssh (install homebrew then):
+To install this patched version of ssh (install homebrew then) run one of these:

-$ brew tap rdp/openssh-gssapi

-Now one of these:

 $ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-gssapi-support